A Powerful Voice for Persons Seeking Asylum

 Specialty Services for Asylum

-Unaccompanied alien children may be granted asylum if they are under the age of 18 without a parent or legal guardian, or were separated or abandoned by their parents.
+Unaccompanied immigrant children may be granted asylum if they are under the age of 18 without a parent or legal guardian, or were separated or abandoned by their parents.

 Other Humanitarian Relief